the-wendell/my_dev_portal/README.md

 If there is a feature that you would like to add then please send me a quick email at scottwlivingstone@gmail.com to tell me a little bit about it - I am more than happy to have additional features added.
 As well, feel free to start working on the laundry list of features to be added which can be found listed under Projects.

-Also, if you fancy your self a CSS wizard and a master of style please feel free to update the look of any elements that you wish.
+Also, if you fancy yourself a CSS wizard and a master of style please feel free to update the look of any elements that you wish.

 p.s.
 Pull requests to correct my spelling will also be accepted ;p

 <a name="setup" />